 Rebuilding a higly complex IT system, while avoiding downtime

 About Nederlandse Loterij

-With annual revenues of 1.3 billion, NLO is the largest lottery and gaming organization in the Netherlands with a significant impact on Dutch society.
-NLO offers traditional lottery games, sports betting and instant games.
-It offers attractive, regulated games of chance to Dutch players.
+With annual revenues of 1.3 billion euro, Nederlandse Loterij (NLO) is the largest lottery and gaming organisation in the Netherlands, making a significant impact on Dutch society.
+NLO provides a variety of games, including traditional lottery, sports betting, and instant games, offering attractive, regulated chances to Dutch players.

 Each year, NLO donates nearly all its profits to the Dutch sporting community through the organisation NOC*NSF.
 These funds benefit 18 good causes in the realms of health, exercise, and welfare.
 Additionally, proceeds are channelled to the broader Dutch society via the Ministry of Finance.

 Prompted by legislative changes that opened the Dutch online betting and gaming market to new competitors, NLO faced the need to adapt.
 With an ageing IT system limiting its user experience, the organisation decided it had to upgrade to remain competitive.

 In 2017, NLO made the decision to switch from relying primarily on a single-vendor software solution to adopting a best-of-breed approach that utilises systems from multiple vendors.
 The goal was to gain the flexibility and agility required to meet changing market conditions and comply with new legislative requirements.

 However, this planned transition presented integration challenges.
 NLO required a technology partner that could build a robust and scalable gateway, one that would seamlessly integrate a diverse set of back-end systems and client interfaces.